OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 - A relying party must verify the integrity of the JWT based on its own configuration or hard-coded logic.
 It must not rely on the information of the JWT header to select the verification algorithm.
 See [here](https://www.chosenplaintext.ca/2015/03/31/jwt-algorithm-confusion.html) and [here](https://www.youtube.com/watch?v=bW5pS4e_MX8>)

-Some claims have been standardised and should be present in JWT used for access controls.
+Some claims have been standardized and should be present in JWT used for access controls.
 At least the following of the standard claims should be verified:

 - `iss` or issuer - is this a trusted issuer?
 Is it the expected owner of the signing key?
 - `aud` or audience - is the relying party in the target audience for this JWT?